prominenceai/deepstream-services-library/docs/api-tee.md

 ```C++
 DslReturnType dsl_tee_branch_remove_all(const wchar_t* name);
 ```
-This service removes all child branches from a named Demuxer or Spiltter Tee.
+This service removes all child branches from a named Demuxer or Splitter Tee.
 All of the removed branches' `in-use` state will be set to `false` on successful removal.

 **Parameters**
 * `name` - [in] unique name for the Branch to update.